zopdev/ui-components/README.md

 Goal of this project is to provide ready to use UI components to develop UI applications faster.

 All components are documented in storybook.
-Use `npm run storybook` to start the storybook locally.
+Use `npm run start` to start the storybook locally.
 Latest version of stories can also be accessed at https://zop.dev/ui-components